karimmouden/CEH-in-bullet-points/chapters/16-cloud-computing/test/2-cloud_security.md

 #### Employing IDSs and IPSs

 Explanation:

+                  Detective controls:

-Detective controls: These controls detect and react appropriately to the incidents that happen.
+                              These controls detect & react appropriately to the incidents that happen.

-For Example, employing IDSs, IPSs, and so on helps to detect attacks on cloud systems.
+                  For Example, employing

+                        IDSs, IPSs, and so on

+                   helps to detect attacks on cloud systems.
 -----------------------------------------------------------------------------------------------------------------------------------------
 ## In which of the following cloud security control layers do the security controls DNSSEC, OAuth operates?